Last Updated on

 As you work on that, you can complement your efforts by leveraging SEMrush’s SEO Content Template.
 And it’s pretty straightforward.
 Just specify your seed keyword, and the system will immediately come up with an appropriate SEO structure to adopt in your article.

 But, how does SEMrush even manage to do that?

 Moz is also a formidable keyword research tool.
 And just like SEMrush offers a magic tool, Moz comes with its own Keyword Explorer.
-It generates keyword suggestions from the seed word based on metrics like volume, difficulty, organic CTR, and priority.
+It generates keyword suggestions from the seed word based on metrics like monthly search volume, difficulty, organic CTR, and priority.

 Now, I bet you can guess what volume means.
 It simply refers to the number of monthly searches conducted on a specific keyword.
 Thankfully, Moz’s analysis has a 90-95% accuracy rate.

 That parameter, along with the keyword difficulty value applies to both SEMrush and Moz.
 And yes, the difficulty score here still reflects a keyword’s overall competitiveness.